hamzeen/nest/README.md

 # NEST

 My brainchild for a super simple blogigng platform.
 It's Simple; It's Affordable & It Scales seamlessly.
+For this first first proof of concept it adapts markdwon (.MD) files(MD) as its datasource which are found inside the blog folder.

 ## Requirements